 When you think of jobs that carry a high risk for injury, being a home healthcare aide or a personal care assistant may not be one of the first things to come to mind.
 These workers come to the homes of those who are not able to care for themselves on their own and help them with things such as meal preparation, eating, bathing, and cleaning.
 However, this type of work has a high rate of injury – especially of multiple injuries – and high turnover.

 If you were injured in your work providing home healthcare, you may be eligible for workers’ compensation benefits.
-For assistance in applying for benefits or sorting out the details of your case, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, today by calling 919-851-3311.
+For assistance in applying for benefits or sorting out the details of your case, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, today by calling 919-851-3311.

 Types of Home Healthcare Injuries